Doctor of Philosophy in Human Resource Management (PhD-HRM)

 In this course, you will explore how to manage human resources to optimize organizational effectiveness as well as individual outcomes in a global context.
 You will consider current laws, public policies, recruitment and retention strategies.
 In addition, you will determine how employees’ concerns and complaints are incorporated into organizational decision-making.

-Prerequisites: *Fundamental requirement in General Management
+Prerequisite: *Fundamental requirement in General Management

 In this course, you will examine supervisory concepts, laws, regulations and HRM practices used in the 21st Century.
 You will explore techniques for motivating employees as a supervisor of diverse workforces and evaluate the role of supervisors in organizational planning.